Church of Saint-Étienne, Lille

-The Church of Saint-Étienne, Lille (Église Saint-Étienne de Lille) is a Roman Catholic church located on the rue de l'Hôpital Militaire in Lille, France.
+The Church of Saint-Étienne (Église Saint-Étienne) is a Roman Catholic church located on the Rue de l'Hôpital Militaire in Lille, France.
 It has been classed as a monument historique since 1987 and is dedicated to Saint Stephen.
 It is one of the largest Jesuit churches in France.

 History

 First building

-The first parish church of this name was on the north corner of the city's Grand'Place (as shown by the names of the streets in that area - rue Saint-Étienne, rue des débris Saint-Étienne, rue du curé Saint-Étienne) and mainly dated to the 14th and 15th centuries.
+The first parish church of this name was on the north corner of the city's Grand'Place (as shown by the names of the streets in that area: Rue Saint-Étienne, Rue des débris Saint-Étienne and Rue du curé Saint-Étienne) and mainly dated to the 14th and 15th centuries.
 It was richly endowed by the Hangouart family, whose main members served the dukes of Burgundy.
 It was a Dutch-style hall church with two aisles and a nave, with many chapels along both sides of the nave.
 It was destroyed by fire in 1793 during the Austrian siege of the city, and replaced in 1796 by the present church.